jkim333/T1A3-Terminal-Application/README.md

 This application will create trivia quiz game for the users.
 The purpose of this application is to provide entertainment by engaging people to play the trivia quiz game.

-The user will be able to choose the number of questions they would like to answer, category (e.g. general knowledge, sports), and the level of difficulty.
+The user will be able to choose the number of questions they would like to answer, category (e.g. general knowledge, sports, and many more), and the level of difficulty.
 Depending on the choices they make, the application will create a game tailored to the user's preferences.

 The application will provide entertainment, and serve as a tool for users to increase and test their knowledge.
 It could also be used by teachers as a tool to teach students knowledge from history, science and many other topics that are offered by the application.
 Students will be able to learn new knowledge while having fun playing the game.

 The target audience of this application could be a range of people including teachers, adults, kids, senior citizens and anyone that wants to have fun and test and improve their knowledge.
 The application comes with the flexibility for the user to choose the level of difficulty, the quiz category, and the number of questions.
 Therefore, this application will target a wide range of audience.

 In order to provide accessbility to users who don't understand Ruby programming, the application scripts will be converted to an executable file.
 Users can simply double click the executable file to launch the application.
 When the game is launched, the user will be prompted to choose the nickname.
 After this, the user will be prompted with the following questions: the number of questions they would like to answer, category (e.g. general knowledge, sports), and the level of difficulty.
 With these answers, the application will provide questions tailored to the user's preferences.
 After the user completes all questions, the application will present the score to show how well the user performed the quiz.
-Lastly, the user will be prompted with a question asking if they would like to see the correct answers to the questions.
+Lastly, the user will have an opportunity to review their answers and compare their answers to the correct answers.

 <br>